Clan MacDonell of Glengarry: 18th century

 Clan tartan.
 Illustration by R. R. McIan from James Logan's The Clans of the Scottish Highlands, published in 1845.

-Ranald died in 1705 and was succeeded by his son, Alastair Dubh MacDonell, 1st of Titular, Lord MacDonald, and 11th of Glengarry, known as "one of the most distinguished warriors of his day in the Highlands."
-Alastair Dubh and his father were among the first of the Highlanders who joined Viscount Dundee in the Jacobite rising of 1715 on behalf of James Francis Edward Stuart, son of the disposed James VII and II.
-Alastair Dubh joined Viscount Dundee "on the appointed day" of 18 May 1689 in Lochaber, with 300 of his followers.
+Ranald died in 1705 and was succeeded by his son, Alastair Dubh MacDonell, 11th of Glengarry, who later became the titular Lord MacDonald and was regarded as "one of the most distinguished warriors of his day in the Highlands".
+Alastair Dubh was an early supporter of the Jacobite rising of 1715 and joined John Graham, 1st Viscount Dundee in 1689 with approximately 300 followers in Lochaber.
 Montrose wrote his famous letter to Clan MacLeod on 23 June 1689, in which he says "Glengaire gave me account of the subject of a letter he receaved from you; I shall only tell yow, that if you hasten not to land your men, I am of opinion you will have litle occasion to do the king great service".
-When Ailean Dearg, the Chief of Clan Macdonald of Clanranald was mortally wounded at the Battle of Sheriffmuir, Alasdair Dubh rallied the faltering warriors of Clan Donald by throwing up his blue bonnet and crying Buillean an-diugh, tuiream a-màireach! ("Blows today, mourning tomorrow!"); Although considered a victory, it was ineffective in restoring the Stuarts to the British throne.
-In 1716, Alastair was given the title Lord MacDonell in the Jacobite peerage.
+When Ailean Dearg, the Chief of Clan Macdonald of Clanranald was mortally wounded at the Battle of Sheriffmuir, Alasdair Dubh rallied the faltering warriors of Clan Donald by throwing up his blue bonnet and crying Buillean an-diugh, tuiream a-màireach! ("Blows today, mourning tomorrow!"); In 1716, Alastair was given the title Lord MacDonell in the Jacobite peerage.
 General Wade's report on the Highlands in 1724, estimated the clan strength at 800 men.
 Alastair Dubh died at Invergarry in 1721, and was eulogized in the song-poem Alistair à Gleanna Garadh by his kinswoman Sìleas na Ceapaich, which hearkens back to the mythological poetry attributed to Amergin Glúingel and which remains an iconic and oft imitated work of Scottish Gaelic literature.
 His eldest son, John, succeeded him.

 Invergarry Castle is the traditional seat of Clan MacDonell of Glengarry, and home to the chiefs of the MacDonells until 1746 when the British Government partially destroyed the castle under the orders of the Duke of Cumberland.